Please don’t suffer in silence. You can:

 - Take legal action

-To report your partner for a domestic abuse incident in an emergency, call 999.
+To report your partner or ex-partner for a domestic abuse incident in an emergency, call 999.
 The police should make your case a priority.
-Otherwise, phone your local police station (look in the phone book under P).
+Otherwise, phone your local police on 101 to report non emergencies.

 • Take a note of any children who are present or will be present in the future.
-The police may refer the incident to the Children’s Reporter or your Health Visitor so that you they can work with you to protect your children.
+If there are children, the police will refer the incident to Social Care Direct so that you they can work with you to protect your children.

-If the police have enough evidence that your partner has assaulted you, they may arrest him and keep him in custody until he appears in court – usually the next working day.
+If the police have enough evidence that your partner has committed a crime, they may arrest him and keep him in custody until he appears in court – usually the next working day.
 Alternatively they may charge him with the crime and give him an undertaking to attend at court on a specific date within the next few weeks.
 The police will also put police bail in place where the accused will not be allowed to contact or approach you.

 Help and support